atsed/UIRefreshKit/README.md

     }

     override func startRefreshing() {
-        // Start the refreshing animation
+        // Start the refreshing animation and the haptic }
-    }

     override func endRefreshing() {